johngerome/fast-next/README.md

 ### Utilities

-This Turborepo has some additional tools already setup for you:
+This starter kit has some additional tools already setup for you:

 - [TypeScript](https://www.typescriptlang.org/) for static type checking
 - [Biome](https://biomejs.dev/) for code formatting and linting
+- [Turborepo](https://turbo.build/repo) incremental bundler and build system

 ### Build